 Ranking the 29 best books I read in 2016

 2016 was a bizarre year.
 Donald Trump won the Presidential election.
 The Chicago Cubs won the World Series.
 Uber grew its revenue and still lost $3 billion.
-It’s been 1,000 days since a major American suburb has poisonous water–and nothing has been done.
+It’s been 1,000 days since a major American suburb has poisonous water--and nothing has been done.
 General Electric re-made itself–again.
 A 74-year-old socialist almost won a major party’s Presidential nomination.
-The long-awaited digital…
+The long-awaited digital revolution is finally happening.
+Solar power is now cheaper than fossil fuels.
+Thirty years of social change seemed to hit at once.

 -